 If you are attempting to prove to your spouse that you will not act this way again, contracting with them to pay a large chunk of money in the event that you stray is a good start by some folks.

-One memorable agreement we drafted for a wife was a result of her husband having had an affair with a woman he had met on the internet.
-The husband never actually met this woman in person however she had managed to convince him to giver over $20,000 dollars.
+One memorable agreement we drafted for a wife was a result of her husband has had an affair with a woman he had met on the internet.
+The husband never actually met this woman in person, however, she had managed to convince him to give over $20,000 dollars.